sdiehl/write-you-a-haskell/003_lambda_calculus.md

 let a = e in b
 ```

-Toplevel expression will be written as ``let`` statements without a body to
+Toplevel expressions will be written as ``let`` statements without a body to
 indicate that they are added to the global scope.
-The Haskell lanuage does
+The Haskell language does
 not use this convention but OCaml, StandardML and the interactive mode of the
 Haskell compiler GHC do.
 In Haskell the preceding let is simply
 omitted.